ZheikoN/octanewear_race_team/README.md

 -   As first time visitor, I want to be able to understand what this page is about.
     - On the landing page, a short description of what the page is about is greeting the visitors
     - Hero image shows right away visually what the content will be about
-    - Visitors can go straight to the call to action by subscribing to a newsletter on the very main page
+    - Visitors can go straight to the call to action by subscribing to a newsletter on the bottom of main page
+    - Parallax scrolling was implemented to enhance first impressions
 -   As first time visitor, easy navigation is important
     - The site has very easy to spot and navigate navbar on the top right corner
     - navbar had been made responsive and tested on various devices so it is easy to click each link in the navigation